Artificial Intelligence for Scientific Research: Authentic Research Education Framework: Introduction

+There are many examples of AI (artificial intelligence) being used in natural sciences: AI for Large Hadron Collider experiments \cite{Castelvecchi2015ArtificialIC}, AI for gravitational wave detection \cite{Chaturvedi2022InferenceOptimizedAA}, AI for microscopy \cite{Kim2019AIpoweredTL}, AI for spectroscopy \cite{Romeu2021CombinedMO, Ho2022BeyondIE}, and AI for electroencephalography \cite{Asghar2021AIIE,Yang2021ACS} to name a few.
+Report \cite{stevens2020ai} provides a systematic overview of where AI can help scientific research.

+While potential benefits are great, applying AI to scientific tasks may be more challenging than applying AI to business cases.
+Scientific datasets are often unique in the sense that they are not "similar" to many other datasets and thus require a significant effort to adopt existing "typical approaches" developed for generally available datasets and tasks.
+In addition, in order to even try AI techniques, labs require specialists with a rare combination of skills: people who understand specific areas of science and have practical expertise in AI.

-Machine learning education in classroom settings often revolves around the use of exercises that have already been explored thoroughly by more experienced practitioners, such as building a classifier for the MNIST dataset.
+At the same time, there is a large number of students who study machine learning and science and would love to work on these tasks.
+Machine learning education in classroom settings often revolves around the use of exercises that have already been explored thoroughly by more experienced practitioners, such as building a classifier for the MNIST dataset or addressing datasets published on platforms such as Kaggle.
 This provides a controllable environment for educators with which they can administer these exercises on the scale of a classroom or cohort.
-However, while such exercises can be a beneficial introductory experience for students, the fact that solutions to these exercises have already been made and are readily available means that they are of limited value in providing students with more in-depth expertise in the field, as students are often only expected to replicate prior work done by more experienced practitioners.

-A similar issue exists in the natural sciences, where the majority of labs are taught using a "cookbook approach", in which an instructor is providing all the steps which students have to follow, thus not developing their own experience of the research process, which is a basis of science.
+While such exercises can be a beneficial introductory experience for students, the fact that solutions to these exercises have already been made and are readily available means that they are of limited value in providing students with more in-depth expertise in the field, as they are often only expected to replicate prior work done by others.
+A similar issue exists in the natural sciences, where the majority of labs are taught using a "cookbook approach", in which an instructor provides all the steps which their students have to follow, thus not developing their own experience of the research process.

-Studies evaluating approaches designed to submerge students into an active research process found a significant improvement in students' science literacy \cite{Gormally2009EffectsOI}, and graduation rates (both with any degree and with STEM degrees in particular) \cite{Rodenbusch2016EarlyEI}.

-'Authentic research education' (AREd) is one of the 'flavors' of the active learning education family (one can find such terms as 'authentic learning', 'inquiry-based learning', 'authentic inquiry', 'research-like experience', 'authentic-research', etc.) and is one of the hardest to implement.
-Spell et al. \cite{Redefining_authentic_research} surveyed hundreds of biology faculty members and found common themes in various definitions of AREd:

-\begin{itemize} \item Process of science: student is engaged in practices to build around steps and methods in traditional research. \item Novel questions: the answer to such questions are unknown, and may not even exist. \end{itemize}